University of South Australia

 Whyalla and Mount Gambier

-Targeted undergraduate and postgraduate degree programs are designed with rural and regional communities in mind.
-Programs are offered in nursing, social work, early childhood and primary education, along with the University’s Foundation Studies program.
+Targeted undergraduate and postgraduate degrees are designed with rural and regional communities in mind.
+Degrees are offered in business, nursing, social work, early childhood and primary education, along with the University’s Foundation Studies program.
 The Whyalla campus is located about 400 kilometres north-west of Adelaide and the Mount Gambier campus, in the largest regional city in South Australia, is about 450 kilometres south-east of Adelaide.

 Campus Central is the primary service point for all UniSA students.
 With an office on each campus, Campus Central provides year-round help and information in a wide range of areas including enrolment, ID cards, student fees, program advice, timetables and graduation eligibility.